Plumstead Township, Pennsylvania

 Plumstead Township is a township in Bucks County, Pennsylvania, United States.
-The population was 12,442 at the 2010 census.
+The population was 14,021 at the 2020 census.

 History

+The township was settled in the early 18th Century by Quakers pursuing religious freedom.
+By 1725, a formal petition was presented to Bucks County to recognize the area as Plumstead Township.
+The Doan Outlaws notoriously were raised in Plumstead and participated in criminal activity throughout the American Revolutionary War.

 The Gardenville-North Branch Rural Historic District, Dyerstown Historic District, and Loux Covered Bridge are listed on the National Register of Historic Places.